zaeemzadeh/MIMO-OFDM-Alamouti/README.md

 Alireza Zaeemzadeh __ *University of Tehran* __ 2014

 This module consists of blocks requirung for building a MIMO system in GNU-Radio.
 The system is tested on USRP1 devices.
+Thanks for your interest in my code.
+This github project contains many different mini-projects.
+The one that I actually tested on hardware and worked successfully is the MIMO OFDM with Alamouti coding (which was the main project and a part of my senior design for the B.S. degree).
+All the other designs are starting points of other projects in the lab that I used to work in.
+So, all the designs with MAC layer (such as “FinalDesign”) and designs with QPSK modulation (such as “qpsk_mimo_usrp”) are not complete works and probably do not work on hardware immediately (you have to work on them a little bit).

 ##Testbed Specifications:
 * SDR Platform: USRP1